 - v.
 Respondent Disassociation from the University- If a Respondent voluntarily withdraws from the University, fails to re-enroll for a subsequent semester, is no longer employed by the University or otherwise is no longer associated with the University after an investigation is initiated but before an Investigative Report is issued or, if properly requested and applicable, before a hearing is fully conducted, the University may dismiss the Formal Complaint.
-For student Respondents, a hold will be placed on the Respondent's record that prevents them from registering or enrolling at the University in the future.
+Alternatively, for student Respondents, a hold will be placed on the Respondent's record that prevents them from registering or enrolling at the University in the future.
 The Respondent may be prohibited from entering campus or attending campus-sponsored events.
 The Respondent's Conduct Record/personnel file may indicate that they disassociated from the University after a complaint was asserted and pending disciplinary review.
-Resolution of the case and permission from the Title IX Office will be required before the disassociated Respondent is permitted to return to the University. - vi.
+Resolution of the case and permission from the Title IX Office will be required before the disassociated Respondent is permitted to return to the University.
+If a Respondent disassociates from the University, The Title IX Office, may still elect to resolve a pending Formal Complaint with formal or informal procedures.
+This determination is in the sole discretion of the Title IX Coordinator (or designee). - vi.
 Investigative Report-Following the investigation and provided the Formal Complaint has not been dismissed, the Title IX Coordinator (or designee), in consultation with relevant campus partners, will prepare an Investigative Report that summarizes the relevant evidence and outlines whether the evidence more likely than not supports a finding of responsibility with proposed/recommended sanctions/remedies or employment actions.
 For student Respondents, the Investigative Report will contain detailed information about the parties' right to request a formal hearing and/or review/appeal.
 The Respondent and Complainant, if Complainant is a student or employee, will be notified concurrently in writing of the findings, if applicable.